peteroupc/html3dutil/doc/H3DU.Math.md

 matrix describes a scaling, the multiplied matrix will describe the effect of scaling then translation.
-(Multiplying the first matrix by the second is the same as multiplying the second matrix by the first matrix's transpose.)
+(Multiplying the first matrix by the second is the same as multiplying the second matrix by the first matrix's transpose; a transpose is a matrix whose rows are converted to columns and vice versa.)

 #### Parameters